bcbi/PredictMD.jl/README.md

 ## 3. Installation

-Start a new Julia session (e.g. open a terminal window, type ```bash julia```, and press enter).
+Start a new Julia session (e.g. open a terminal window, type ```julia```, and press enter).
 Then, paste the following lines into Julia and press enter:
 ```julia
 Pkg.update()
 Pkg.clone("https://github.com/dilumaluthge/ClassImbalance.jl")